ENG ITA

 • Upper and lower prosthetics and surgical care for 14 children and support for their educational needs.

-• Implementation of innovative educational model in 100 schools.
+• Implementation of innovative educational model in 100 schools in Assam State.

 • Comprehensive cleft lip and palate care to 700 children.